Dorcas-296/Dorcas-296/README.md

 </p>

 <p>
-My journey into <strong>software engineering</strong> began out of pure curiosity — I’ve always wanted to understand how apps and websites actually work behind the scenes.
+My journey into <strong>software engineering</strong> began out of pure curiosity.
+I’ve always wanted to understand how apps and websites actually work behind the scenes.
 That curiosity soon grew into a passion for crafting clean, user-friendly interfaces that make technology accessible to everyone.
 </p>

 <p>